idbrii/daveconfig/vim.md

 * [ultisnips](https://github.com/SirVer/ultisnips)
 * [vim-easy-align](https://github.com/junegunn/vim-easy-align)

-Sometimes you just want a fancy [statusline](https://github.com/bling/vim-airline) to remind you what mode you're in or to show you pretty colours.
+Sometimes you just want a fancy [statusline](https://github.com/bling/vim-airline) to remind you what mode you're in, to make the current window stand out, or to show you pretty colours.

 Splits